-Objective: Flexible hybrid electronics consisting of passive components and active devices that are configured to act as sensors and communications interfaces for a variety of applications.
+Objective: Flexible wearable electronics consisting of passive components and active devices that are configured to act as sensors and communications interfaces for a variety of applications.
 Such electronics faces significant design verification/validation and testing challenges.
-Our objective is to develop performance characterization and reliability prediction algorithms to assess electrical and mechanical reliability as well as to design flexible electronics with built-in self-test capability that allows high coverage testing to be performed post-manufacture and in the field.
+Our objective is to develop performance characterization and reliability prediction algorithms to assess electrical and mechanical reliability as well as to design flexible wearable electronics with built-in self-test capability that allows high coverage testing to be performed post-manufacture and in the field.

 Figure 1.
 Determining changes in electrical parameters of materials using transmission lines

 Figure 2.
 Built-in testing and tuning infrastructure for embedded RF transmitter

 Design Verification and Validation of Embedded Passives and Integrated Flexible Substrates: Design verification/validation is concerned with the problem of determining the correctness and reliability of the fabricated design.
 This has two major objectives:

 (a) To determine if the designed system will perform correctly in the presence of realistic manufacturing process variations